 The Word Was God

 As Christians, we accept the fact that God has always existed.
-Thus the Word (G3056) (logos = thought/will) of God always existed.
+Thus, the Word (G3056) (logos = thought/will/plan) of God always existed.
 This phrase, “The Word was God”, is just one of three frequently used “expressions” of God (The Father, Word, Holy Ghost).
 These expressions are abstract in that they describe various attributes of God, not three different personages.
-These choice words typically arise when the Bible addresses matters pertaining to the relationship that exist between God and man, and in particular that which existed between God and Christ.
+These choice words typically arise when the Bible addresses matters pertaining to the relationship that exists between God and man, and in particular that which existed between God and Christ.

-These unique conceptual expressions of God where made manifest in many ways, flesh was just one way the word (logos) of God was manifested.
+These unique conceptual expressions of God were made manifest in many ways, flesh was just one way the word (logos) of God was manifested.

 In The Beginning